Cracker Barrel: Locations, service, and decor

-For much of its early history, Cracker Barrel decided to locate its restaurants along the Interstate Highway System, and the majority of its restaurants remain close to interstate and other highways.
-Cracker Barrel is known for the loyalty of its customers, particularly travelers who are likely to spend more at restaurants than locals.
+For much of its early history, Cracker Barrel's restaurants have been alongside the roads of the Interstate Highway System, and the majority of its restaurants are still close to interstate and other highways.

 The locations are themed around the idea of a traditional Southern U.S. general store.
 Items used to decorate each store are authentic artifacts, including everyday objects from the early 1900s and after.
-Each location features a front porch lined with wooden rocking chairs, a wooden peg solitaire game on every table, and a stone fireplace with a deer head displayed above the mantel.
-Each location has five common items: a shotgun, a cookstove, a deer head, a telephone, and a traffic light.
-The peg games have been present in Cracker Barrel since the opening of the first store, and continue to be produced by the same family in Lebanon, Tennessee.
+Each location's exterior features a front porch lined with wooden rocking chairs, while the interiors all include five common decorations: a shotgun, a cookstove, a deer head, a telephone, and a traffic light.
+Every table has a wooden peg solitaire game.

-The decor at each location typically includes artifacts related to the local history of the area, including antique household tools, old wall calendars and advertising posters, and antique photographs.
-The practice began with the first location which was decorated by Lebanon, Tennessee antique store owners Don and Kathleen Singleton.
+The decor at each location also includes artifacts related to the local history of the area, such as antique household tools, old calendars and posters, and antique photographs.
+The practice began with the first location which was decorated by Lebanon, Tennessee, antique store owners Don and Kathleen Singleton.
 The Singletons continued to be involved in decorating subsequent stores until 1979 followed by their son, Larry Singleton, who held the role until his retirement in 2019.
 Items acquired by the company to be used as decorations are centrally stored in a Tennessee warehouse, where they are cleaned, restored and cataloged until needed.
 As of 2018, the facility held more than 90,000 items.

-Awards
+Recognition

-Destinations magazine has presented the chain with awards for best chain restaurant, and in 2010 and 2011, the Zagat survey named it the "Best Breakfast".
+Destinations magazine has presented the chain with awards for best chain restaurant, and in 2010 and 2011, the Zagat restaurant survey named it the "Best Breakfast".
 The chain was selected by the Outdoor Advertising Association of America as the 2011 OBIE Hall of Fame Award recipient for its long-standing use of outdoor advertising.
 It was also named the "Best Family Dining" restaurant by a nationwide "Choice in Chains" consumer poll in Restaurants & Institutions magazine for 19 consecutive years.

 Fans

-From 1977 to 2017, married couple Ray and Wilma Yoder drove a combined total of more than 5 million miles to visit 644 Cracker Barrel locations.
-When the company opened their 645th restaurant, in Tualatin, Oregon in August 2017 (on Ray Yoder's 81st birthday), it flew the Yoders out for the grand opening and presented them with custom aprons and rocking chairs, among other gifts.
+Cracker Barrel is known for the loyalty of its customers, particularly travelers who are likely to spend more at restaurants than locals.
+From 1977 to 2017, married couple Ray and Wilma Yoder drove a combined total of more than 5 million miles (an average of 342 miles per day) to visit 644 Cracker Barrel locations.
+When the company opened their 645th restaurant, in Tualatin, Oregon, in August 2017 (on Ray Yoder's 81st birthday), it flew the Yoders out for the grand opening and presented them with custom aprons and rocking chairs, among other gifts.